zoemigicovsky/apple_ploidy/README.md

 # apple_ploidy

-Code and data for the manuscript "Apples to apples: comparing diploid and triploid apples from a diverse collection"
+Code and data for the manuscript "Comparing diploid and triploid apples from a diverse collection"